pinterf/TComb/README.md

 ### Changes

-In 2015 many changes were made when updating TComb in order to improve speed (see full changelog for more details):
+In 2015 Elegant made many changes when updating TComb in order to improve speed (see full changelog for more details):

 * Removed buffering of frames/info that weren't actually used
 * Switched to AVS 2.6 API